DRIVER-EU/test-bed-design/doc/introduction.md

 The [Test-bed description](test-bed-description.md) provides a general overview of the Test-bed reference implementation.
 It is an easy to read chapter which requires little technical knowledge, and is aimed at anyone who has to work with the Test-bed.

-The chapter, a [Test-bed for Trial owners](Trial-owners.md), is specifically aimed at Trial owners and practitioners, and discusses the functionality the Test-bed offers to them.
+The chapter, [Test-bed for Trial owners](Trial-owners.md), is specifically aimed at Trial owners and practitioners, and discusses the functionality the Test-bed offers to them.
 And also, what it does not offer.

-In the chapter, a [Test-bed for developers and sysops](developers.md), the technical side of the Test-bed is explained, specifically, how to manage a Test-bed as a sysop, or how to connect a solution or simulator to it as a developer.
+In the chapter, [Test-bed for developers and sysops](developers.md), the technical side of the Test-bed is explained, specifically, how to manage a Test-bed as a sysop, or how to connect a solution or simulator to it as a developer.

 The final chapter offers more details about the [Test-bed design](design.md), and provides an explanation for the main design decisions.
 The intended audience are developers that need a deeper understanding of the Test-bed and its underlying architecture, e.g. for supplementing the Test-bed or for offering a deeper integration of their solution.